MicrosoftDocs/learn/learn-pr/azure/protect-on-premises-infrastructure-with-azure-site-recovery/includes/2-azure-site-recovery-overview.md

 There are several components that need to be set up to enable Azure Site Recovery:

-- **Networking**:  A valid Azure network is required for the replicated virtual machines to use.
+- **Networking**:  A valid Azure virtual network is required for the replicated virtual machines to use.
 - **Recovery Service vault**:  A vault in your Azure subscription that stores the migrated VMs when a failover is run.
 The vault also contains the replication policy, and the source and target locations for replication/failover.
 - **Credentials**:  The credentials you use for Azure need to have the **Virtual Machine Contributor** and **Site Recovery Contributor** roles to allow permission to modify both the VM and the storage is connects to.
 - **Configuration Server**:  An on-premises VMware server fulfills several roles during the failover/replication process.
 It's obtained from the Azure portal as an OVA for easy deployment.
 The configuration server includes a: